Stop! Your Lease Extension in Chepstow Could Be FREE

 An extended lease is almost the same value as a freehold

-Leasehold properties in Chepstow with over one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
+Leasehold properties in Chepstow with in excess of 100 years outstanding on the lease are sometimes regarded as a ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and estate charges justify it.
+In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and estate charges justify it.

 Lender Requirement